Hodge type theorems for arithmetic manifolds associated to orthogonal groups: Introduction

 \subsection{A general theorem}

-As we explain in sections \ref{10} and \ref{11}, theorems \ref{thm:intro1}, \ref{thm:intro2} and \ref{thm:intro3} follow from Theorem \ref{Thm:main9} which is the main result of our paper.
-It is concerned with arithmetic congruence manifolds $Y=Y_K$ associated to $G=\SO(V)$ as above but such that $G(F_{v_0} )= \SO(p,q)$ with $p+q=m$.
-It is related to the Hodge conjecture through a refined decomposition of the cohomology that we now briefly described.
+As we explain in Sections \ref{10} and \ref{11}, Theorems \ref{thm:intro1}, \ref{thm:intro2} and \ref{thm:intro3} follow from Theorem \ref{Thm:main9} (see also Theorem \ref{thm:intro4} of this Introduction) which is the main result of our paper.
+It is concerned with general (i.e. not necessarily compact) arithmetic congruence manifolds $Y=Y_K$ associated to $G=\SO(V)$ as above but such that $G(F_{v_0} )= \SO(p,q)$ with $p+q=m$.
+It is related to the Hodge conjecture through a refined Hodge decomposition of the cuspidal cohomology that we now describe.
+In the noncompact quotient case it is necesary to first project the Poincar\'e-Lefschetz dual form of the special cycle onto the cusp forms.
+We now construct this projection - for another construction not using Franke's Theorem see Section \ref{specialcyclessection}.